Canterbury Park set for annual Festival of Champions with several big draws

 When: Saturday, first post 4 p.m.

-Admission: $8 adults, $3 ages 6-17 if purchased online in advance; $10 and $5 at the door.
-Advance tickets are available at www.canterburypark.com
+Admission: $8 adults, $3 ages 6-17 if purchased online in advance; $10 and $5 at the entrance.
+Advance tickets are available at www.canterburypark.com.

 The card concludes with a pair of $70,000 stakes for quarter horses, the Minnesota Quarter Horse Futurity for 2-year-olds and the Minnesota Quarter Horse Derby for 3-year-olds.